oilandsugar/ritual-dust/content/folklore/planetary-magic.md

 ### Mercury ☿
 Communication, deceit, trickery.
 The symbol for mercury is a caduceus, a staff intertwined with two serpents carried by the god Mercury.
-The cross was later added to make it seem more christian.
+In alchemy the symbol could be the combination of gold (sun), silver (moon) and vinegar (matter).
 Associated metal: **Mercury**
 Associated day: **Wednesday**
 Associated color: **Orange**